 The Future Wales national plan sets out specific pre-assessed areas for wind and solar energy, which are directly reflected in the projections for these technologies.

-Further Wales-specific policies, such as the ban on fossil fuel heating in new-build social homes and upcoming changes to building regulations, are also considered in the DFES analysis.
+Further Wales-specific policies, such as designated areas for renewable projects and upcoming changes to building regulations, are also considered in the DFES analysis.

 Summary of results in 2035